tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Hybrid Mono
 ~~~~~~~~~~~

-Entity can be retrieved if the NPC has a collider:
+Entities can be retrieved if the NPC has a collider:

 	..  code-block:: csharp